Error in the Euclidean Preference Model: Three Questions

-Ideally, we would be able to generalize this expression to account for other versions of the pathology that use the same fixed set of alternatives, but imply a different reference permutation (modulo the circulant operation).
-This is not easy to do because we have already counted the necessary sub-preferences for these versions of the pathology among the non-necessary sub-preferences in the expression of $B_k$.
-Put another way, the occurrences of versions of the pathology with different reference permutations are not independent.

-However, versions of the pathology constructed using entirely different subsets of alternatives \textit{do} occur independently.
-This is because the subsets of alternatives can be permuted within a preference order without affecting the relative positions of alternatives that are not part of that subset.

-Thus, we can generalize the expression to allow for the fact that there are multiple disjoint subsets of alternatives from which this pathology can arise.
-Each subset must be of size $d+2$, so at most we could specify $\left\lfloor \frac{A}{d+2} \right\rfloor$ disjoint subsets.
-Using the independence property from the previous paragraph, the probability increases to

-This expression is the probability that at least 1 of each of $\left\lfloor A/(d+2) \right\rfloor$ versions of the pathology, each constructed using a disjoint set of alternatives, occurs.
-However, it does not account for all possible subsets of alternatives that could be used, or all possible ways that those subsets could be permuted.
-Thus, it is a lower bound on $\P(C)$, the probability that any version of the pathology is contained in a randomly chosen profile. \end{proof}

-\begin{proof}[Proof of Lemma \ref{lemma:representable-proportion-of-preferences}] The intuition for the proof is as follows.
+\begin{proof} The intuition for the proof is as follows.
 We want to start with the full set of $A!$ possible preferences, and then ``ban'' the minimum number of preferences required to guarantee that the circulant pathology does not arise.
 What is this minimum number?

 We need to only review circulant pathologies of size $d+2$ (the smallest possible), as any circulant pathologies of size $k>d+2$ would contain a size $d+2$ pathology as a sub-profile.